maxgalbu/maxgalbu.github.io-source/_posts/2020-06-14-redis-scan-progress.md

 ## tl; dr

-The cursor is not a random number, but is actually a reverse-bitwise number that indicates the index on the hash table that represents the selected database.
-Given this, you can obtain the progress from the cursor!
+The cursor is not a random number, but is actually a reverse-bitwise number that indicates the index on a hash table, where redis stores the keys for each database.
+By reversing the cursor, you can see your progress while SCANning!

 See the code and comments below if you're in a hurry, or see the explanation below if you want more insights.